stephengold/Acorus/README.md

 with a `FlyByCamera`, a `StatsAppState`, a `DebugKeysAppState`, and a `ScreenshotAppState`.

-When `DefaultInputMode` detects a `StatsAppState`, it binds the F5 key to the action that toggles visibility of the render-statistics display.
+When the default input mode detects a `StatsAppState`, it binds the F5 key to the action that toggles visibility of the render-statistics display.

-When `DefaultInputMode` detects a `DebugKeysAppState`, it bind 2 hotkeys (C and M on "US" QWERTY keyboards) to actions that print the camera position and memory statistics to the console.
+When the default input mode detects a `DebugKeysAppState`, it bind 2 hotkeys (C and M on "US" QWERTY keyboards) to actions that print the camera position and memory statistics to the console.

-When `DefaultInputMode` detects a `FlyByCamera`, it binds 6 hotkeys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to signals that control camera motion.
+When the default input mode detects a `FlyByCamera`, it binds 6 hotkeys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to signals that control camera motion.

 Users accustomed to `SimpleApplication` tend to expect these bindings.

+### HelloToggleHelp

+Since detailed help obscures a portion of the viewport, you'll often want to display it only when the user explicitly requests it.

+This example adds an action to toggle the help node between 2 versions: detailed and minimal.
+The minimal version merely indicates how to display the detailed one.

 ### HelloSandbox

 Acorus allows you to designate a sandbox: a directory to which Acorus will write files.
-By tradition, this directory is named "Written Assets".
+This directory is traditionally named "Written Assets".

 If there's a designated sandbox,
-`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to an action that takes a screenshot and writes it to the sandbox.
+`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to an action that captures a screenshot and writes it to the sandbox.

+### TestAbstractDemo

+`TestAbstractDemo` demonstrates a few more features of `AbstractDemo`:

++ add world axes to a scene
++ pause animations without disabling camera motion
++ scale a C-G model to a specified height
++ position a C-G model so that it rests on the X-Z plane with center on the Y axis
++ select among string values, as in a menu
++ store materials in a "library" and retrieve them by name

 ### TestToggleFly